 Heathkit/Zenith Data Systems Computers (1977 - mid-1980s)

 Heath Company was one of the key players at the beginning of the personal computer revolution.
 Today, most people carry vastly more computing power and storage in the form of a small phone.
-These early systems had processors which ran at 2 MHz, supported at most 64k of memory, and used floppy disks which supported about 100k.
+These early systems had processors which ran at 2 MHz, supported at most 64k of memory, and used floppy disks which could stored about 100k.

-In the mid 80s they started making IBM PC compatible systems, like most of the industry.
+In the mid 1980s they started making IBM PC compatible systems, like most of the industry.
 They had some excellent designs/systems, but this site is focused exclusively on the pre-IBM PC computers, their software, and accessories.

 Latest News